6 Great Resources for Nannies

 If you can't make the event, check out nanny training courses at local colleges, adult education programs or workers' organizations for workshops, or look for nanny schools accredited by the American Council of Nanny Schools.
 Nanny organizations like the International Nanny Association (INA) also help nannies with all aspects of career development.

 Apps to Keep in Touch

 Keep parents updated with all the great things you're doing with their kids -- without texting them all day long or putting their kids on social media.
 Care.com has a free app called Karoo that helps nannies keep in touch with parents.
 You can share videos of the park, a snack time report and even photos of a funny painting session.
 Parents enjoy the instant communication and the ability to bring relatives and friends into the private network and share Karoo milestones.

-For more fun app ideas, see 7 Great -- and Free -- Apps for Nannies ???
+For more fun app ideas, see these 7 Great -- and Free -- Apps for Nannies.

 Nanny Play Dates

 Kids have play dates, so why can't nannies?
 Sometimes the best way to learn new ideas is to meet other nannies and break out of the familiar park and story hour routine.
 Look for Facebook groups devoted to nannies in your area or online nanny forums (like dcurbanmom.com) that can direct you to local outings or dinners with other nannies.
 Find nanny get-togethers around the world through Meetup.com.
 Or start your own.
 Get the word out with other local nannies and schedule a time to meet once a week or once a month.
 You can chat about your jobs or just relax with people who know what it's like to chase toddlers for a living.